-The University of Cincinnati Neuroscience Institute (UCNI) is a leading treatment, research and teaching center for complex neurological conditions.
-Based at the University Hospital and the UC College of Medicine, its physicians and researchers have created national models for evidence-based treatment and research of complex conditions, including ischemic and hemorrhagic stroke, brain aneurysms, brain and spinal cord trauma, brain tumors, Parkinson’s disease, epilepsy and seizure disorders, multiple sclerosis and trigeminal neuralgia.
+The University of Cincinnati Neuroscience Institute, a collaboration of the UC College of Medicine and UC Health, is a leading treatment, research and teaching center for complex neurological conditions.
+Through its centers of excellence and premier programs, the Institute advances compassionate, patient-centered neurologic and psychiatric care, life-changing research, and comprehensive education.
+Its physicians and researchers have created national models for evidence-based treatment and research of complex neurologic conditions, including ischemic and hemorrhagic stroke, brain aneurysms, brain and spinal cord trauma, brain tumors, Parkinson’s disease, epilepsy and seizure disorders, multiple sclerosis and trigeminal neuralgia.

 To advance patient-centered neurologic and psychiatric care, life-changing research, and comprehensive education.

 To be the Neuroscience Institute by which all others are measured.